thegetty/bronze-guidelines/content/vocabulary/cold-shut.md

 tags: vocabulary
 toc: false
 menu: false
 definition: 'The interface where two streams of metal come together in the {% def "mold" %} but do not fuse properly, often due to premature cooling of the metal in the mold.
-A cold shut may also describe a hole or void in a {% def "cast" %} caused by premature cooling ({% cite "Rome and Young 2003" %}, 303).
+A cold shut may also describe a hole or void in a {% def "cast (n.)" "cast" %} caused by premature cooling ({% cite "Rome and Young 2003" %}, 303).
 The cooled metal edges will be rounded in profile.'
 lang:
   de: Kaltguss
   fr: reprise